Dayworld (novel series): Stoners

-A stoner is the device which triggers the suspended animation which each and every citizen of the respective day must, by law, be in by 11:30 PM.
-At 11:35 (in accordance with a five-minute grace period) the stoners turn on and the occupant is essentially frozen in time, resembling a stone statue.
-At 12:15 AM the following morning, citizens of the current day are de-stoned.
+A stoner is the device that triggers the suspended animation in which each and every citizen of the respective day must, by law, be in by 11:30pm.
+At 11:35 (in accordance with a five-minute grace period), the stoners turn on and the occupant is essentially frozen in time, resembling a stone statue.
+At 12:15am the following morning, citizens of the current day are de-stoned.
 A stoner resembles a cylindrical upright capsule with a circular window in the door.